 This is an important first step in improving and augmenting your basic handyman skills, which can help increase your income.

-- Assess which of these skills you’re good at and those you think you need to improve.
-This list can give you new business ideas and inform you of specific ways to upskill.
+Once you’ve completed your list, assess which of these skills you’re good at and those you think you need to improve.
+Make notes of these and refer to them later.

 2. Research other profitable handyman services.